naixsu/desktop-pet/README.md

 You can modify the script to customize your experience:

+- Change GIF Files: Stored in the `GIFS` array.
+Currently, the animation supports `idle.gif`, `walk_f.gif`, and `walk_b.gif`.
+Unfortunately, the walking GIFs are **CASE SENSITIVE**.
+Might make them not case sensitive in the future.
+If you just want one GIF to play, then you can simply remove the last two GIF paths in the `GIFS` array and add in your desired GIF.
-- Adjust GIF Speed: Change the `MS` variable in the code to set the speed of the GIF.
+- Adjust GIF Speed: Change the `self.ms` variable in the code to set the speed of the GIF.
 This is the delay between frame updates in milliseconds.
-- Change GIF File: Update the path in the code from `resources/your_gif.gif` to the path of the GIF you want to display.
-Make sure your GIF is in the correct format and accessible from the specified path.
+Currently, there are arbitrary speeds that cater towards making the animations smooth.
+This variable might vary.